 Radiofrequency ablation is an advanced form of treatment that could help you if you’re struggling with long-term chronic pain.
-Ripu Arora, MD, and the expert team at Arora Pain Clinic offer a wide range of cutting-edge therapies like radiofrequency ablation at their branches in Torrance, Victorville, and Newport Beach, California.
+Ripu Arora, MD, and the expert team at Arora Pain Clinic offer a wide range of cutting-edge therapies like radiofrequency ablation at their office in Torrance, California.
 If you’re looking for a specialist practice that could significantly improve your quality of life, call Arora Pain Clinic today to schedule a consultation, or use the online booking tool.

 Radiofrequency ablation is a treatment for chronic pain that uses electrical currents to disrupt pain signals.
 The electrical current heats a targeted section of nerve tissue to precisely the right temperature to prevent it from transmitting pain signals to your brain.